How Does the Premium Tax Credit Work for Health Insurance?

 You can apply for the advance premium tax credit (APTC) when you apply for health insurance through the marketplace.
 With this program, the government sends payments directly to the health insurance company every month.
 This lowers the amount you pay each month for health insurance.

 You also have the option to get your subsidy in full at the end of the year.
-When filing your taxes, you subtract the full amount of the tax credit from all the taxes you owe.
-But during the year, you pay more per month for health insurance.
-In short, either you will get your credit all at once later, or it will be spread out over the year.
+When filing your taxes, you subtract the full amount of the tax credit from the taxes you owe.
+However, during the year, you’ll pay more per month for health insurance.

-If money is tight, you should take the advance premium tax credit because it lowers your bills sooner.
+You should usually take the advance premium tax credit, as it lowers your bills sooner.

-Anyone who gets a health insurance tax credit must file Form 8962 (Premium Tax Credit) with their tax return.
+Your accountant or tax preparation software will likely help you complete the appropriate forms to claim your tax credit.
+That includes Form 8962 (Premium Tax Credit).
 To complete Form 8962, you'll use the information from Form 1095-A (Health Insurance Marketplace Statement), which is a statement sent to you about your subsidies and health insurance costs.

-The amount you save is based on the income you reported on the Form 1040 individual tax return.
+The amount you save depends on the income you reported on your individual tax return.

 What happens if my family size or income changes during the year?

 Life-changing events can impact your tax credit eligibility or change your subsidy amount.
-For example, getting a divorce might lower your subsidy since your household size will decrease, but the birth of a child will increase the amount you save on health insurance.
+For example, getting a divorce might lower your subsidy since your household size goes down, but the birth of a child will increase the amount you save on health insurance.

 - Change in your household income